 The conductivity measurements from the Salty Creek PWQMS fluctuated widely in response to the dynamic state of the entrance, tidal movements, seawater ingress, and medium and heavy rainfall events.
-However, the water in Salty creek was saline for the majority of the reporting period.
+However, the water in Salty Creek was saline for most of the reporting period.
 Periods of freshwater or brackish water quality tend to be short in Salty Creek, as tidal movements resulting from open entrance conditions usually closely follow the heavy rainfall events that cause them.
-The median conductivity measurement was 24.4 mS/cm, approximately 50% the value of seawater.
+The median conductivity measurement was 27.2 mS/cm, slightly more than 50% the value of seawater.